ibm-cloud-architecture/refarch-integration-services/README.md

-# Customer Management micro service
+# Customer Management Microservice
-This project is part of the 'IBM Data Analytics Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-analytics](https://github.com/ibm-cloud-architecture/refarch-analytics) and the specific Customer churn solution described in [refarch-cognitive-analytics public github](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics) and hybrid cloud integration [solution]((https://github.com/ibm-cloud-architecture/refarch-integration).
+This project is part of the 'IBM Data Analytics Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-analytics](https://github.com/ibm-cloud-architecture/refarch-analytics) and the specific Customer churn solution described in [refarch-cognitive-analytics public github](https://github.com/ibm-cloud-architecture/refarch-cognitive-analytics) and hybrid cloud integration [solution](https://github.com/ibm-cloud-architecture/refarch-integration).

-Updated 5/03/2018.
+Updated 8/21/2018.

 The goal of this project is to implement a set of RESTful services to manage customer, account, owned products and purchase order.
 The data persisted in DB2 include around 3500 fake customer records to serve as a training and test sets for churn risk scoring model.